Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 Is there something else that would serve the same purpose or a cheaper way of getting the job done?

 I read a cool tip about placing a floor tile on the kitchen counter next to the stove so that there would be a place to set hot pots.
-I almost bought a floor tile.
-Then I remembered there were a few left over from the kitchen being tiled and used one of those instead.

 Another trick I use is to walk away.
 If I really need the item I'll come back for it.